 Naturally, the default value options given in this file will be overriden by the corresponding flag value in the present command.
-To follow the previous example, if you use in the same working directory, the value of the flag will be preeminent and resources will be logged in another_log.log.
-For boolean-valued flags, such as --dev itself, you'll need to use the associated negative flags to overide the default behaviour.
-Than is, following the former example if you want to override the dev mode used by default you should use
+To follow the previous example, if you use bigmler --train data/iris.csv --resources-log ./another_log.log in the same working directory, the value of the flag will be preeminent and resources will be logged in another_log.log.
+For boolean-valued flags, such as --replacement itself, you'll need to use the associated negative flags to overide the default behaviour.
+That is, following the former example if you want to avoid storing the downloaded resource JSON information, you should use the --no-store flag.